I should be “strong enough” to handle this on my own.

 This is understandably a concern for many people.
 Personality differences, problem specifics, or environment can all lead to a therapist-client relationship that isn’t a good match.
 When a client ends counseling without getting what they hoped for, it can be frustrating and disheartening, but it doesn’t mean therapy won’t work for you.

 When past therapy hasn’t worked and your problems remain, know that all therapy experiences aren’t the same.
 A therapist who is a better match for your situation, goals, and personality may help you have an more effective therapy experience.
 If you are considering Quietude Counseling, please contact us for a phone consultation.
 You may ask any questions you need to make an informed choice.
-If we are unable to help you, we may be able to make other recommendations.
 We want everyone to have a successful therapy experience.